johnmccrae/PSNow/readme.md

 ### Your First Script

-A basic function-based script template is ready for you in ~/modules/<your module>/public/<your module>.ps1.
+A basic function-based script template is ready for you in ~/modules/your module/public/your module.ps1.
 Once you are done writing your code, don't forget to update the comments in the Header - you'll need them later when you make your help files.
 Help on writing comment-based help can be found here.

-### Check for And Install Depdencies
+### Check for And Install Dependencies

 PSNow has dependencies on several outside modules.
 You can view them in /Build/build.depend.psd1.
 To install them execute the following command: